 Nominations will be accepted from individuals, organizations or businesses.
-You may nominate yourself or your company/organization as well as another company, individual or organization you believe is worthy of recognition.
-However, self nominations in the Environmental Stewardship and Environmental Leadership categories will not be accepted.
-Applicants in these two categories must be nominated by someone else.
+You may nominate yourself or your company/organization as well as another company, individual, institution, or organization that you believe is worthy of recognition.
+However, self nominations in the Environmentalist of the Year category will not be accepted.
+Applicants in this category must be nominated by someone else.
 In addition, all applicants/projects must:

 - Be located in New Jersey;